-- 1. Intramuscular: testosterone undecanoate, cypionate, enanthate or mixed esters.
+- 1. Intramuscular or subcutaneous: testosterone undecanoate, cypionate, enanthate or mixed esters.
 The treatment must be recorded by a health professional and kept available for review at any time. - 2.
 Testosterone pellets might be inserted subcutaneously and provide constant testosterone levels avoiding peaks and troughs. - 3.
 Testosterone patches, gels and creams slowly diffuse testosterone through the skin and have a daily dosing regimen avoiding peaks.
-There is a risk for skin contact to cause inadvertent exposure to other athletes, and therefore the site of application must be covered in contact sports.
+There is a risk with skin contact causing inadvertent exposure to other athletes, and therefore the site of application must be covered in contact sports.
+Axillary and nasal application forms have been introduced.
 A buccal testosterone tablet is also available. - 4.
-Oral administration of testosterone undecanoate is less frequently used.
-After absorption from the GI tract, first-pass metabolism of testosterone creates very low and unsatisfactory oral bioavailability.
-Oral testosterone undecanoate is absorbed via gut lymphatics but only when taken together with a fatty meal.
-Alkylated androgens such as 17α-methyl testosterone are hepatotoxic and should not be used.
+Oral administration of testosterone undecanoate has been less frequently used previously because the first-pass metabolism of testosterone created very low and unsatisfactory oral bioavailability.
+Oral testosterone undecanoate was only absorbed via gut lymphatics when taken together with a fatty meal.
+Novel formulation(s) of oral testosterone undecanoate that overcome this problem, may become more available in the future.

+Alkylated and rogens such as $17\alpha\mbox{-methyl}$ testosterone are hepatotoxic and should not be used.